camunda/camunda-docs/versioned_docs/version-8.0/guides/use-connectors-in-hybrid-mode.md

 Use this option when you plan to clearly indicate that a specific Connector will only be used in a specific use-case.
 Otherwise, users might be confused between two of the same Connector types.

-For example, if you defined `CONNECTOR_HTTP_REST_TYPE='io.camunda:http-json:local'` in runtime, you must implement the following in the element template for it to function properly:
+For example, if you defined `CONNECTOR_HTTP_REST_TYPE='io.camunda:http-json:local'` argument variable when running Connectors runtime, you must implement the following in the element template for it to function properly:

 ```json
 {